Nikola Topić: Personal life

-Nikola is a son of Milenko Topić, a Serbian basketball coach and former player.
-A power forward, Milenko spent most of his career in the YUBA League playing for Profikolor, BFC Beočin, Crvena zvezda as well, Budućnost, and Hemofarm.
+Topić is the son of Milenko Topić, a Serbian basketball coach and former player.
+A power forward, Milenko spent most of his career in the YUBA League playing for Profikolor, BFC Beočin, Crvena zvezda as well, Budućnost and Hemofarm.
 In later career, Milenko played in Italy and Greece.
 Nikola's father also represented the Yugoslavian national team internationally (representing FR Yugoslavia), with whom he won gold medals at the EuroBasket 1997 and the 1998 FIBA World Championship, a silver medal at the 1996 Summer Olympics, and a bronze at the EuroBasket 1999.

+In October 2025, Topić was diagnosed with testicular cancer.